Steady state of periodically driven quantum systems: Theoretical outline

-\mez Our just given thermodynamic argument makes the result independent of the driving strength, frequency and the Hamiltonian, and therefore it can be universally applied to any driving.
-Eq.~(\ref{eq:nocht}) can also be derived in an alternative manner not relying on thermodynamics, as a mere consequence of the Floquet thermalization conditions (see S.3 in the supplemental material).
-Moreover, we also derive an even stronger constraint, $\, a_{jj'}^{\nu}|_{\beta=0}=\, a_{jj'}^{-\nu}|_{\beta=0}$.
+\mez Our just given thermodynamic argument makes the result (\ref{eq:nocht-prelim}) independent of the driving strength, frequency and the Hamiltonian, and therefore it can be universally applied to any driving.
+Eq.~(\ref{eq:nocht-prelim}) or (\ref{eq:nocht}) can also be derived in an alternative manner not relying on thermodynamics, as a mere consequence of the Floquet thermalization conditions (see S.3 in the SI \cite{sup}).